checkly/docs.checklyhq.com/site/content/docs/multistep-checks/_index.md

 })
 ```

-## Breaking down a Multistep check
+## Breaking down a Multistep API check

 Let's look at the code above step by step.

-**1. Initial declarations:** To run any multistep check we first import the Playwright test framework.
+**1. Initial declarations:** To run any multistep check, import the Playwright test framework.

-**2. Define our headers:** In many cases you will have to authenticate when requesting data by providing authorization data in your header.
-By using [environment variables](/docs/browser-checks/variables/) we avoid having any confidential data in our test.
+**2. Define our headers:** In many cases you will have to authenticate when requesting data by providing authorization headers.
+Use [environment variables](/docs/browser-checks/variables/) to avoid having any confidential data in our test.

-**3. Establish environment:** We create a new test using the Playwright `request` fixture, which can be used to make API requests in the test steps.
+**3. Establish environment:** Create a new test and leverage the Playwright `request` fixture to make API requests in the test steps.

 **4. Declare our first `test.step`:** The test step uses the `request` to perform a `get` request, using the headers we defined earlier.